nutsikella/FOP-project/README.md

+Project Title: Java Interpreter for defined subset of GO language Team member: Nutsa Chikhladze

-This is an interpreter written in Java for GOLANG language subset, which includes all simple expressions necessary for implementing given 10 algorithms in the GO language.
+This repository contains code for interpreter in java written for defined subset of GO language (GO_interpreter.java), along with an extra file(testcases.java) in which you can test given interpreter for given algorithms.
+All the files written in GO (files ending with .go) are implementations of given algorithms in GO language.

+You can check the correctnes of given interpreter for defined algorithms by seeing the commit history of testcases.java.
+You can also write code in the interpreter but ONLY for the defined subset of GO language.

-Here is a complete list  of all expressions in given subset of go language:
+Here is a complete list  of all expressions in defined subset of go language:
 1. variable type declaration - var n int (only int type)
 2. fmt.Print()
 3. fmt.Println()   (note: print and println won't execute if theres no input, can only print String and variable inputs seperately, no concatination)